Developing a National Fisheries Plan

-The National Fisheries Plan (the Plan) will identify key priorities and outline strategies to support the sustainable growth of Australia’s fishing and seafood community over the next ten years.
-This growth is not just in terms of production, but includes employment and environmental performance which will ensure long-term viability, and strengthen social licence.
+The National Fisheries Plan will identify key priorities and outline strategies to support the sustainable growth of Australia’s fishing and seafood community over the next ten years.
+This growth is not just in terms of production, but includes social and environmental performance, which will ensure long-term viability of all sectors.

 What we’re doing

-The Department of Agriculture, Water and the Environment (the department) is working with stakeholders, including state and territory fisheries agencies and the National Fishing Advisory Council, to develop the plan.
+The Department of Agriculture, Water and the Environment (the department) is working with stakeholders, including state and territory fisheries agencies and the National Fishing Advisory Council, to develop the National Fisheries Plan.
 Key themes that will be explored include:

 - sustainability and stewardship